Sieep-Coding/sieep-coding.github.io/src/pages/posts/on-brevity.md

 A junior dev will often drop a 200-line function filled with overly complex logic to solve a problem.
 But an experienced engineer looks at that and sees a massive security risk.
 They know that every single line of code is a liability.
 Often referred to as `Tech Debt`, it's the hidden cost of writing code.

-The exact same rule applies to the words that come out of your mouth or the updates you post online
+The exact same rule applies to the words that come out of your mouth or the updates you post online.

 ## The Right Words at the Right Time